Introduction

 Defining the Role of a Plant General Manager

-The responsibilities of a plant general manager (PGM) include overseeing all aspects of a production facility’s operations, such as:
+The responsibilities of a (PGM) include overseeing all aspects of a production facility’s operations, such as:

 - Managing production schedules